DHI/WaterBench-MIKESHE-Skjern/README.md

 - output
     + MIKE model result data

-***To run notebooks in this repository, the MapsDK.zip file should be downloaded and extracted, where the folders MapsDK and Skjern_Models are placed in the main WATERBENCH-MIKESHE-SKJERN directory.***
+:exclamation: ***To run notebooks in this repository, the MapsDK.zip file should be downloaded and extracted, where the folders MapsDK and Skjern_Models are placed in the main WATERBENCH-MIKESHE-SKJERN directory.***

 ## Introduction